20 words and phrases that may confuse people who did not grow up in the UK

 5. Splash out

-This means to buy something extra expensive as a luxury, whether for yourself, or as a gift.
+This means to buy something extra expensive as a luxury, whether for yourself, or as a gift; spending more than you usually would.

 - ‘We saved some money on the meal so we splashed out on a really nice bottle of wine.’

 This is another word for pound in the monetary context.
-It is rarely used in the singular; quid remains unchanged in the plural.
+It is rarely used in the singular; quid remains unchanged in the plural and is considered very informal.

 - ‘…this cost me 70 quid.’